syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-get-or-set-the-dock-ability-for-a-control.md

 ---
 layout: post
-title: How to get or set the dock ability for a control
+title: How to get or set the dock ability for a control | WindowsForms | Syncfusion
 description: How to get or set the dock ability for a control
 platform: WindowsForms
 control: DockingManager